vboyev-MSFT/defender-docs/defender-xdr/incidents-overview.md

 ---
-title: Overview of incidents and alerts in the Microsoft Defender portal
+title: Incidents and alerts in the Microsoft Defender portal
 description: An introduction to incidents and alerts, and the differences between them, in the unified security operations platform in the Microsoft Defender portal. ms.service: defender-xdr f1.keywords: